Preston on the Hill: Religion

 The village of Preston-on-the-Hill is in the ecclesiastical parish of All Saints Daresbury.
 The first reference to a religious house in the village is of a Meeting House for the Methodists in 1764.
 This was a house almost directly opposite the present chapel.
 This house was soon found to be too small and so a move was made across the road to a house on the site of the present chapel.
 It was at this house that John Wesley preached on two occasions, on 7 April 1781 and 12 May 1783.
 The first part of the 19th century saw a religious revival and the need for larger premises.
 In 1818 a Wesleyan Methodist chapel was built on Aston Lane in the neighbouring village of Preston Brook.

 The Society of Primitive Methodists was formed in 1812, and supporters of this group stayed at the Meeting House in Preston-on-the-Hill.
 The present chapel was opened formally on 4 January 1883.
 It was considerably altered in 1975.

 Perhaps the best known church in the area was the converted canal boat built in about 1840 by Lord Francis Egerton.
 For some years this boat went up and down the canal to be used by boatmen and their families.
-By1860 it had been lifted out of the water and placed by the side of the Runcorn arm of the canal near its junction with the Bridgewater Canal.
+By 1860 it had been lifted out of the water and placed by the side of the Runcorn arm of the canal near its junction with the Bridgewater Canal.
 Charles Dodgson, the vicar of Daresbury and the father of Lewis Carroll, held services there for the boat people.
 It became known as the Watermen's Church.
 St. Faith's, a mission church from All Saints Daresbury was built in 1887, with funds from the Greenall family.
 It went out of use in the late 1990s and was subsequently sold for development into a house.

 Education

 Morris & Co.'s Directory of 1874 records a National School for children of both sexes in Preston-on the-Hill, supported by the Bridgewater Navigation Co.
 A Board School was built in 1877 for 30 children.
 In 1892 the average attendance was 27, with Miss Stormont as mistress.
-Board schools came into being following the Education Act of 1870, and were able to raise funds from the local rates.
+Board schools came into being following the Elementary Education Act 1870, and were able to raise funds from the local rates.